andreas-pattichis/andreas-pattichis/README.md

 <div align="center">
   <strong>Welcome to my GitHub profile!</strong>
   <br/>
   I'm currently pursuing a Master's in Artificial Intelligence as an Erasmus Mundus scholar and am passionate about developing solutions that leverage AI to solve real-world problems.
+Feel free to connect with me or send me an email if you're interested in collaborating!
   <br/><br/>
-  Feel free to connect with me or send me an email if you're interested in collaborating or just want to chat about AI and technology!
 </div>